7650 ELP – 3/8 in. x 50 ft. Premium Duty Enclosed Hose Reel

 How do I replace the latch spring on my Series 7000 reel?

-U-bolts tightened down too tight on hose restricting product flow.
-Loosen U-bolts to be snug on outside diameter of hose but not too much that it crimps off product flow.
+U-bolts tightened down too tight on the hose restricting product flow.
+Loosen U-bolts to be snug on the outside diameter of the hose, but not too much that it crimps off product flow.

 Why will my hose reel or cord reel not retract?